airbnb/javascript/README.md

     ```

   <a name="whitespace--after-blocks"></a><a name="13.7"></a>
-  - [13.7](#whitespace--after-blocks) Leave a blank line after blocks and before the next statement. jscs: [`requirePaddingNewLinesAfterBlocks`](http://jscs.info/rule/requirePaddingNewLinesAfterBlocks)
+  - [13.7](#whitespace--after-blocks) Leave a blank line after blocks and before the next statement.

     ```javascript
     // bad